 - Entails the conversion of land from local community use or from important ecosystem-service provision to commercial production.

-For this indicator, you will need two datasets:
+For this indicator, you will need two data points:

-For many countries, this data will be available on Land Matrix, though any source of data can be used.
+For many countries, data for this indicator will be available through Land Matrix.
+We recommend using this site as a starting point, though any source of data can be used.

 Answers you enter into this form will be saved in your browser, to help if you need to pause while completing the form.